apache/shardingsphere/docs/community/content/involved/_index.en.md

 You may participate in the community through the [Mailing-list Subscription](/en/involved/subscribe/), or simply by interacting with other members in the [ShardingSphere Slack channel](https://app.slack.com/client/T026JKU2DPF/C026MLH7F34)

-If you are just getting started, please read the [Environment Set Up Guide](/en/involved/dev-env/) to set up the development environment for ShardingSphere.
+Please read the [Contribute Guide] if you interested to contribute Apache ShardingSphere.

-Please read the [Contributor Conduct](/en/involved/conduct/) before becoming a contributor.
+Please read the [Contribute Conduct](/en/involved/conduct/) before becoming a contributor.

 If you want to become a committer, please read the [Committers' Guide](/en/involved/committer/).
 Committers can be granted authority by the Apache repo after [2FA](/en/involved/2fa/) enabled.